 While many insurance companies offer low-mileage discounts, Metromile is the only company offering “pay-per-mile” insurance.
 Another company, MileMeter, offered a similar pay-per-mile model, but closed its doors in 2012.

 However, other companies offer programs that may help reduce your rates in exchange for monitoring your mileage and driving patterns.
 Progressive’s Snapshot and Allstate’s Drive Wise both allow you to install a device in your car that tracks your mileage and driving habits, including braking patterns and driving aggressiveness, to help determine your rates.

 A Great Deal for Urban Drivers

 Metromile is aimed mostly at urban drivers who have a car but don’t use it all that often.
 With parking fees, tolls and traffic, many city dwellers’ cars stay parked far more often than they’re driven.
-This service only charges you for the miles you drive, not for the days your car sits in your driveway, garage or parking space, unused, and then just a few cents per mile you drive.
+This service charges you a low base rate for the days your car sits in your driveway, garage or parking space, unused, and then just a few cents per mile you drive.

-Right now, the service is only available in California, Oregon, Washington, Virginia and Illinois.
+Right now, the service is only available in California, Oregon, Washington, Virginia, Illinois, New Jersey and Pennsylvania.
 However, the company hopes to expand to other markets in the near future.

 How Much Does It Cost?

 You install a device in your car’s on-board diagnostic port to log your mileage, and this number, along with your age, vehicle, credit report, where you live, insurance history and your driving record, helps the company determine your rates.

 Each month, you pay a fixed base rate as well as a per-mile rate.
 Most people will pay a different amount each month, but the base rate and per-mile rate should stay the same for six months unless you request a reevaluation.